-Bag tags with barcodes contain individual information and enable smooth processes.
-However, frequent loading and unloading can subject bag tags to a great deal of wear and tear, causing them to be torn or twisted.
-Once a bag tag can no longer be read, the baggage item has to be diverted to a manual coding station.
-This is time-consuming and cost-intensive.
-Manual coding often causes delays and increases the likelihood of a bag missing a flight.
+Bag tags contain vital identification, sortation and tracking information, and enable smooth processes at airports.
+Frequent loading and unloading – especially of transfer bags – can subject bag tags to a great deal of wear and tear, causing them to be torn, twisted, stained or otherwise rendered unreadable.
+Once the barcode can no longer be read, the baggage has to be diverted to a separate station for time-consuming and cost-intensive manual encoding.
+Even worse, manual encoding often causes delays and increases the likelihood of a bag missing its connecting flight.

 Reduce workload and raise recognition rates

 Siemens offers Baggage Vision, a camera-based solution, to optimize the sorting processes: Cameras in the Baggage Vision gate capture images of each passing bag and use optical character recognition (OCR) technology to decipher not only the barcode but also the printed bag number on the tag as well as the destination and flight number.
 The likelihood of no-read cases can be significantly reduced, and sortation can be supported even if the corresponding Baggage Source Message (BSM) is not available.